 Kegonge Boys High School

+Kegonge boys high school is near Runyenjes in Embu county.
 It was established in 1965.
-It is a boarding school with 600 students and a
+It is a boarding school with 600 students and a teaching staff of 25.

-Peter Cowley, after whom the Peter Cowley Africa Trust is named, and Malcolm Macnaughton,
+Peter Cowley, after whom the Peter Cowley Africa Trust is named, and Malcolm Macnaughton, one of PCAT's trustees, both taught at Kegonge school during their gap year in 1976.

 The former administration block before conversion into a library.